Crime in Brazil: Prevention and drug war

-Since the first UPP arrived, in the Santa Marta community, in Botafogo, in 2008, the reality of the residents has changed not only in relation to the actions of armed groups.
+Since the first PPU arrived, in the Santa Marta community, in Botafogo, in 2008, the reality of the residents has changed not only in relation to the actions of armed groups.
 Everything got more expensive: the electricity bill started to arrive and there was no way to practice these "thefts" in electricity.
-By 2015, the favela that had once a "model" UPP unit, saw the number of homicides spike, alongside the drug war.
+By 2015, the favela that had once a "model" PPU unit, saw the number of homicides spike, alongside the drug war.

 In the past, the State of Rio de Janeiro had already carried out a similar attempt at occupation, and for the same reasons, in Ana Paula's opinion, the project did not succeed and, it seems, the lesson was not learned.
-“The strategy is very similar.
-There was a lack of perception that these problems would all happen later”.
+"The strategy is very similar.
+There was a lack of perception that these problems would all happen later".

-In April 2017, at Complexo do Alemão, a 19.6 ft armored tower was installed, resistant to rifles and grenade explosions, to house UPP police from the Nova Brasília community.
+In April 2017, at Complexo do Alemão, a 19.6 ft armored tower was installed, resistant to rifles and grenade explosions, to house PPU police from the Nova Brasília community.

 As of May 2021, a new project was released by the then Governor Cláudio Castro and documents obtained by the media in September showed the discussion of the project for at least 2 months.
 Called Cidade Integrada (Integrated City), the new program for the occupation of communities by the Government of Rio de Janeiro, in a model of public security and urban and social interventions.
 It is not yet clear, however, how the police will act in this new project.

 Jacarezinho, where there is strong influence from drug trafficking, and Muzema, controlled by the militia, are expected to be the first to receive the program, with its launch scheduled for late November or early December.